Consensys/doc.teku/docs/HowTo/Prevent-Slashing.md

 When importing the slashing-protection file, Teku imports the file to the `<data-path>/validators/slashprotection/` directory in the format `<validator-pubkey>.yml` (with no 0x prefix).

-Teku supports files using the [Minimal] or [Complete] interchange format when importing.

 !!! example